amylour/everneed/README.md

 - Read the latest articles on climate change and environmental impacts
 - Sign up for a weekly environment issues newsletters

 Everneed is accessible via all browsers with full responsiveness on different screen sizes.
-It's aim is to raise awareness of our carbon spend and provide an alternative to the fast-fashion trap.
+Its aim is to raise awareness of our carbon spend and provide an alternative to the fast-fashion trap.

 ## Customer Goals

 Customers are provided with an easy, intuitive shopping experience and are encouraged to avail of sustainable, eco-friendly products.
 It is hoped that customers will sign up/register an account with everneed to be able to avail of the full range of user features.
-Customers are consistenly encouraged to make the best choices in terms of quality, environmentally friendly products.
+Customers are consistently encouraged to make the best choices in terms of quality, environmentally friendly products.
 A sense of community is created with a weekly newsletter which will inform the customers of new products, trends and articles on everneed.

 ## Business Goals

 Everneed provides easy Admin functionality for the business owner with an accessible, easy-use Admin Dashboard to manage inventory and articles.
-The additonal frontend forms allows the business owner to make quick and easy changes.
+The additional frontend forms allows the business owner to make quick and easy changes.
 Further information regarding users and orders can be accessed via the Admin Dashboard with a direct link to the information stored within the Django Admin Panel.

 Everneed seeks to build a strong base of regular shoppers who seek long-life, quality products made from high quality, natural materials.
 The newsletter, articles and carbon footprint features aim to attract those who have concerns for the rising environmental issues that our planet faces.
 Further marketing is made through the businesses social media channels, in particular their Facebook page.